-As required by Section 953(b) of the Dodd-Frank and Item 402(u) of Regulation S-K, we are providing the following information about the relationship of the annual total compensation of our median associate to the annual total compensation of Mr. Nelson, our Chief Executive Officer who was serving as of the date that we identified our median employee, June 30, 2024.
+As required by Section 953(b) of the Dodd-Frank and Item 402(u) of Regulation S-K, we are providing the following information about the relationship of the annual total compensation of Mr. Nelson, our Chief Executive Officer who was serving as of the date that we identified our median employee, June 30, 2024.
 We believe that the pay ratio disclosed below is a reasonable estimate and calculated in a manner consistent with the Pay Ratio Rules.